-- Teacher 1: Okay, now we cruise to a spot with the color of the second C. Do so, and have them all gather at one spot by a dark color.
-Or hold up or point to a dark color. - Teacher 2: What is our next C, and what does it have to do with a dark color?
+- Teacher 1: Okay, now we cruise to a spot with the color of the second C. Do so, and have them then all gather at one spot by a dark color. - Teacher 2: What is our next C, and what does it have to do with a dark color?
 Take answers.
-Dark reminds us of sin and our second C, CORRUPTION.
+Dark reminds us of darkness and sin and our second C, CORRUPTION.
 Show the 7 C'S CORRUPTION POSTER.
 Remember, in the Bible, sin is compared to darkness-the Bible doesn't refer to sin as "black" but as "darkness" (Romans 1:21, 13:12; John 3:19-20). - Teacher 1: Write the missing letter C in the word CORRUPTION in square two of your cross, then color it with your dark color around the edges.
-Do so while Teacher 2 continues. - Teacher 2: We learned the world was all good and two people were living there named ?
-(Adam and Eve) - Teacher 1: They made a really bad choice-the worst!
+Do so while Teacher 2 continues. - Teacher 2: We learned the world was all good and living in that perfect world were two people named what?
+Adam and Eve. - Teacher 1: They made a really, really bad choice-the worst!
 What did they eat?
-(The fruit) They were told not to eat it, but they did.
-That's when sin (not obeying God) entered the world.
+The fruit from the tree of the knowledge of good and evil.
+They were told not to eat it, but they did.
+Sin (not obeying God) entered the world.
 They veered off God's good path and sinned, as our Bible verse says.
-Show the DAY 2 MEMORY VERSE POSTER and recite Psalm 14:3 together. - Teacher 2: And that was the fall of all, when bad and sad stuff started happening.
+Show the DAY 2 MEMORY VERSE POSTER and recite Psalm 14:3 together. - Teacher 2: And that was the fall of all, when bad and sad things started happening.
 The world from that point until now is full of both good and bad.